clhenrick/portfolio/_posts/blog/2015-05-29-scraping-photo-metadata.md

 Next up, integrating the survey photos and data to the Bushwick Community Map!

-##Code:
+##Code
-### SQL to parse photo title from file name:
+<h3>Extracting the Photos' Titles From File Names</h3>

 In CartoDB I eneded up creating a new column for the exif geojson and populating it with a substring of the filename, the title without the file extension, so that I could join the Exif GeoJSON and Flickr JSON datasets.
-The following query did the trick:
+The following SQL query did the trick:

 {% highlight sql %}
 SELECT substring(file_name_column, '(.+?)(\.[^.]*$|$)') FROM table_name;